lookino123/medical_records/README.md

 Run a typo check on inputs.
 Build a ClinicalBERT pipeline with spacy or Langchain as a substitute or verifier of the LLM.

-# Step 4: Summary

-1. Short Summary
-    - Summarize your approach:
-        - How you arrived at your methodology and details.
-        - How you are dealing with any “hallucinations” or extraneous text.
-        - Why you chose the evaluation strategy you used.
-    - Feel free to do this in the Jupyter notebook itself or a separate Markdown file.

-# Rubric

-We will be reviewing and assessing the following components:

-- **Ability to translate business needs to an LLM problem**
-    - Do you understand which clinical variables matter?
-    - Are you structuring the output in a way that’s actually usable downstream?
-- **Model Setup**
-    - For NER, are you using the correct model and fine tuning it if needed
-    - For Q&A, are you writing clear instructions to the model?
-    - Do you handle unexpected LLM outputs or attempt to mitigate hallucinations?
-- **Evaluation**
-    - Do you implement a simple correctness check (structure + content)?
-    - Can you explain how they would scale or improve the evaluation?
-- **Code Quality & Reasoning**
-    - Even if it’s a quick assignment, is the code organized?
-    - Do they comment on potential pitfalls or limitations?

-# Submission

-Here are instructions for submitting the assignment:

-- Upload your Jupyter notebook, associated files, and documentation to a Github repository
-- Send an e-mail to [sanjay@century.health](mailto:sanjay@century.health) with the following information:
-    - Title: “Century Health Technical Task - <First Name Last Name> - Submission”
-    - A link to the repository
-    - How many hours it took to complete the assignment end to end
-    - Which AI tools did you use to help (e.g., ChatGPT, Cursor, Perplexity, etc.)

-# Tips for Completing this Assignment

-- **Leverage AI tools**: We encourage you to use AI-powered code generation tools like ChatGPT or Cursor to speed up development and improve clarity.
-At Century Health, we actively use these tools to enhance our workflows.
-- **Simplify when needed**: If you encounter ambiguities, make reasonable assumptions that simplify rather than overcomplicate the problem and explain your reasoning.
-We're more interested in your thought process—how you decide which variables to extract, how you handle edge cases, and why you choose specific tools—rather than a single "correct" answer.
-- **Timeboxing matters**: This assignment is designed to be completed in **under 2 hours**.
-If you find yourself far exceeding that, submit what you have along with a brief explanation of what you would improve with more time.
-We’re more interested in your approach than a fully polished solution.
-- **Ask questions**: If anything is unclear, don’t hesitate to reach out to [sanjay@century.health](mailto:sanjay@century.health).